jakedevar/shakesearch/prototype_fuzzy_search.md

     upon further inspection i really just need to do like 5 results at a time. but how would i implement pagination logic so that all the results are returned eventually?

+  so the above is now working. however i have run into a problem. using the levenshtien distance it can find all instances of words like hamlet. however what it is doing now is finding all the word that include punctuation. so its like hamlet hamlet. hamlet! and the like. as a searcher. i don't care about punctuation. i just want the word and words like it. i wonder if there is a way i can just match the word. there is the case that someone is looking for hamlet! though i would want the exact match in that instance. that being said i already have an implementation of an exact match. i can just make it so that the user inputs exact match if they want something like hamlet! else i can just ignore case and return words that would actually help with a misspelling. this is a small thing to implement so i might just try it

 notes: just jutting down some thoughts here. if i return the actual distance that the word was from the mispelled word i can sort the results so that the ones